 Places to visit

-We’re very lucky to have some great places to visit close to the Sourdough School.
-If you’re staying over for a day or two when you come to the school for a course, or have family with you who will need entertaining while you are busy making dough, here are some ideas for days out, shopping trips and places to eat.
+We’re very lucky to have some great places to visit close to The Sourdough School.
+If you’re staying over for a day or two when you come to the school for a course, or have a family with you who will need entertaining while you are busy making the dough, here are some ideas for days out, shopping trips and places to eat.

 The Althorp Coaching Inn, Great Brington